It's a huge deal. And since I'm the one in charge of preschool, it's all up to me to prepare my girls. That's a big responsibility.

 Close your eyes and pull out a letter.
 What letter did you pull?

 I'm a lot lesson worried about my daughter finding the correct coat hook.
-She'll be able to hand up her coat with confidence.
+She'll be able to hang up her coat with confidence.
 And that's important.

 For more fun ideas for your preschooler, please see: